 Phase II of TIP begins once a student earns 56 credit hours and begins working towards a Bachelor’s degree.
 Phase II provides up to $500 in tuition reimbursement.

 The Michigan Tuition Grant provides tuition assistance to students attending private or independent, non-profit colleges.
-Students can be awarded up to $2, 800.
+Students can be awarded up to $3,000.
 Students must:

 Fostering Features Scholarships provides tuition assistance for students who were in foster care.
 Students may be awarded up to $3,000 for a community college or a public or private college.
 Deadline for the program is June 30.
 Students must:

 The Children of Veterans Tuition Grant provides assistance to children of veterans who are permanently disabled, missing in action, or deceased.
-Students may be awarded $2,800 and can be used at a community college and public or private colleges.
+Students may be awarded up to $2,800 and can be used at a community college and public or private colleges.
 Students must:

 The Police Officer and Firefighter survivor tuition awards of children of police officers or firefighters killed in the line of duty.
 Award amount varies and can be used at a community college and public or private colleges.
 Student must